What's in this article?

 Why?
 Because you didn’t ask for them to contact you.
 Sounds simple, but these prompts, or calls to action, really do work.

-If your goal is to get people to fill out your form, give them ample opportunities to do so and with clear intention.
+If your goal is to get people to fill out your form, give them ample opportunities to do so and with clear intentions.
 Place CTAs throughout your website to “Call today” or “Get a free quote!”

 Add CTAs throughout your blog posts, as well, so your readers have a convenient way to contact you as they read your content.